AGR-23/proyecto2/README.md

 ## Pending Tasks

 - Develop functions to copy blocks of data and update metadata.
+(In progress)
 - Create unit tests for write functionality.
 - Design and implement efficient data recovery mechanisms.
+(In progress)
 - Optimize read performance by minimizing data duplication.
+(In progress)
 - Implement memory optimization techniques to reduce storage overhead.
+(In progress)
 - Develop a garbage collection mechanism to free unused data blocks.
+(In progress)
 - Analyze memory usage and identify possible optimizations.
 - Perform extensive testing to ensure stability.
 - Conduct a performance analysis to evaluate the efficiency of COW.